Augmenting Iterative Trajectory for Bilevel Optimization: Methodology, Analysis and Extensions: Augmented Iterative Trajectory (AIT)

 where $\alpha_k = \frac{2}{k+1}$, $\beta_k = \frac{1}{2L_f}$ and $\lambda_k = \frac{k\beta_k}{2}$, and $k = 0,\ldots, K-1$.

-With two proposed augmentation techniques and supported iterative acceleration gradient scheme, the complete algorithm of our AIT for BLOs with Non-convex LL subproblem ($\textrm{AIT}_{NC}$ for short) is illustrated in Alg.~\ref{alg:AIT-N}.
-In the following sections, we will provide the asymptotic convergence analysis of $\textrm{AIT}_{C}$ and $\textrm{AIT}_{NC}$ and further discuss the applicable scenarios of different variations.
+With the two proposed augmentation techniques and the supported iterative acceleration scheme, the complete algorithm of our AIT for BLOs with non-convex LL subproblem ($\textrm{AIT}_{NC}$ for short) is illustrated in Alg.~\ref{alg:AIT-N}.
+Beyond these formulations, we emphasize that the augmentation strategies in AIT provide a new way on trajectory construction.
+Specifically, IA and PTT serve as augmentation mechanisms for the two endpoints of the trajectory—initialization and truncation—thereby improving both the starting position and the termination behavior of the iterative trajectory.
+In parallel, the extension strategies, such as gradient aggregation, prior regularization, and acceleration, enrich the trajectory evolution itself by enabling more effective iterative mappings (i.e., $\mathcal{T}_{k}$).
+Collectively, these augmentations establish a unified and principled view of trajectory enhancement, which is crucial for achieving both theoretical generality and practical performance across diverse BLO tasks.
+In the following sections, we provide the convergence analysis of both $\textrm{AIT}_{C}$ and $\textrm{AIT}_{NC}$ and further discuss the applicable scenarios of different variations.